CLERK OF COURT & COMPTROLLER

 ERecording, or electronic recording, is the process of recording documents with the Hillsborough County Clerk of Court's Recording Office via the internet.
 This process would otherwise require documents be submitted by express mail, courier service or personal visit.

 If you are an eRecording vendor that would like to begin eRecording with Hillsborough County Clerk, please contact our office.
-All submitting vendors are required to adhere to the Clerk's eRecording Business Rules.

 If you wish to begin sending your recordable documents electronically to Hillsborough County, please contact one of the following eRecord Vendors: